Andon: Meaning, Benefits, and Examples

 Lindsay Jordan

 Hi there!
-My name is Lindsay Jordan, and I am a full-time Chemical Process Engineer.
+My name is Lindsay Jordan, and I am an ASQ-certified Six Sigma Black Belt and a full-time Chemical Process Engineering Manager.
 That means I work with the principles of Lean methodology everyday.
 My goal is to help you develop the skills to use Lean methodology to improve every aspect of your daily life both in your career and at home!

 Leave a Reply